GitLeeRepo/LinuxKernelNotes/BuildingAKernelNotes.md

 # The Build

-The build is a lengthy process, so dedicate as many processesor to your machine as feasible (on a Hyper-V image you can have up to the total number of logical processors on your host (cores + hyper threads).
+The build is a lengthy process, so dedicate as many processors to your machine as feasible (on a Hyper-V image you can have up to the total number of logical processors on your host (cores + hyper threads).
 This total includes all virtual machines currently running, so if you have 16 logical host processors, you can have one virtual machine with 16 virtual processors, or two virtual machines with 8 virtual processors each, etc.

 ## Pre Check
 To see the number of processors (including logical/virtual) the systems is running on: